Learning to Concentrate: Multi-tracer Forecasts on Local Primordial Non-Gaussianity with Machine-Learned Bias: Conclusions

 It will be interesting to further explore to what extent the forecasts we have presented are attainable in real data analyses, and to what extent it is physically possible to obtain very large values of $\Delta \bphi$ in cosmologies that are consistent with observed data.
 While here we have only explored the case of galaxy multi-tracer two-point functions; the multi-tracer bispectrum \cite{yamauchi_bispectrum_multitracer}, and cross-correlation with a matter tracer (e.g. via CMB lensing \cite{SchmittfullSeljak}) are potential directions in which to extend the methods presented here.

 \acknowledgments We thank Simone Ferraro, Noah Sailer, Boryana Hadzhiyska, and Anand Raichoor for helpful discussions about multitracer forecasts, the forecasts of Ref.~\cite{Noah21}, ELG-like and LRG-like IllustrisTNG galaxies, and observed DESI ELGs, respectively.
 JMS is partially supported by a U.S. Dept. of Energy SCGSR award.
+We thank the anonymous referee for useful and substantive comments on a draft version of this paper.